fiqus/narosky_api/README.md

 # NaroskyApi

-The Fiqus bio species API :bird::herb: done with :heart:
+The Fiqus bio species API :bird: :herb: done with :heart:

 ## Run with Docker
   * Change in `dev.exs` the database `hostname:` from localhost to `"postgres"`.